 Products like sunscreen or Christmas trees have a very obvious seasonal ramp-up.
-But seasonality can also apply to anything that causes customers’ behavior to change during the year.
+But seasonality can also apply to anything that causes customers’ behaviour to change during the year.
 This could include unexpected weather events or even something like the pandemic, which caused people to stay home and be indoors more than they normally would during the summer months.

 Competition as it relates to demand forecasting

 In the 2020s, businesses are operating in a competitive and complex market.
-Customer expectations are changing fast and include demands for shorter product lifecycles, faster delivery, and more personalized services.
+Customer expectations are changing fast and include demands for shorter product lifecycles, faster delivery, and more personalised services.
 With its spike in online shopping, the pandemic saw a drop in customer brand loyalty, which has also contributed to greater competitive forces.